709351575/Video-Salient-Object-Detection/README.md

 To get weight file and the full dataset, please click the following link for downloading:

 We randomly split the whole dataset and train, where 80 percent is used for training and the rest is left for evaluation.

+Our results (MAE) are sightly improved over the original scores reported in our paper:

+Static : 0.035 Dynamic : 0.037